 Who and what you’re competing with

-Examples of partnerships and sponsorships I have brokered and managed to compare with your sponsorable properties
+Examples of partnerships and sponsorships to compare with your sponsorable properties & spark ideas

 What should be in your benefit schedule?